 How it compares to Z-Library

-If you used Z-Library mainly as an academic shortcut, OAPEN plus DOAB can supply a legally solid replacement for a significant portion of your research reading.
+If you used Z-Library mainly for academic reading, OAPEN + DOAB can supply a legally solid replacement for a significant portion of research content.

 Shadow libraries and pirate ebook sites (high risk, not recommended)

-Shadow libraries and pirate ebook sites are often presented online as “true Z Library alternatives” because they distribute large numbers of in-copyright books, articles and textbooks for free without publisher permission.
-They typically operate via mirror domains, file-sharing, or anonymised hosting, and frequently reference or replace services like Z-Library itself.
+Shadow libraries and pirate ebook sites are often presented online as “true Z Library alternatives” because they distribute large volumes of in-copyright books, articles and textbooks for free without publisher permission.
+They typically operate via mirror domains, file-sharing, or anonymised hosting.

 Key risks